 According to Safe Work Australia, approx.182 Australian workers suffer disabling injuries and approx. 56 workers die at work every year.

 Although most work injuries occur from falls, many are a result of contact with electrical equipment.
-Almost everything in an office today is operated on electricity.
+Almost everything in an office today operates on electricity.
 Electrical equipment has the potential to be dangerous, as it can cause serious shocks and burns.
 Injuries are caused by the improper use or use of poorly maintained equipment.
 If your body comes into contact with an electrical circuit a shock will occur.
 The current enters the body at the point of contact and leaves through another, this can cause severe pain, burns, and even death.

-Protect your workers, via educating them on the potential dangers and proper usage of electrical equipment within your workplace.
+Protect your workers, by educating them on the potential dangers and proper usage of electrical equipment within your workplace.
 Ensure your workplace is safe and free from electrical hazards with regular testing and tagging.

 Here are 12 ways to increase the safety of your workplace: